J-sephB-lt-n/joes_giant_toolbox/README.md

 # Joe's Giant Tool Box

-This is a large collection of general python functions and classes that I use in my daily work
+A large collection of general python functions and classes that I use in my daily work

 ```
                                                      .-.